Tutorial: Azure Active Directory single sign-on (SSO) integration with Visma

 - Select Visma from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-Configure and test Azure AD single sign-on for Visma
+Configure and test Azure AD SSO for Visma

 Configure and test Azure AD SSO with Visma using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Visma.

-To configure and test Azure AD SSO with Visma, complete the following building blocks:
+To configure and test Azure AD SSO with Visma, perform the following steps: